 Refactoring is a key skill in developing software.
 These resources can help you improve.

-In the INVEST model for user stories, N is for Negotiable (and Negotiated).
+French Translation In the INVEST model for user stories, N is for Negotiable (and Negotiated).
 Negotiable hints at several important things about stories: The importance of collaboration Evolutionary design Response to change Collaboration Why do firms exist?
-Why isn't everything done by Continue reading
+Why isn't everything Continue reading Negotiable Stories in the INVEST Model